Civil rights movement: Disenfranchisement after Reconstruction

 African Americans rejected this regime.
 They resisted it in numerous ways and sought better opportunities through lawsuits, new organizations, political redress, and labor organizing (see the Civil rights movement (1896–1954)).
 The National Association for the Advancement of Colored People (NAACP) was founded in 1909.
-It fought to end race discrimination through litigation, education, and lobbying efforts.
+It fought to end racial discrimination through litigation, education, and lobbying efforts.
 Its crowning achievement was its legal victory in the Supreme Court decision Brown v.
 Board of Education (1954), when the Supreme Court ruled that segregation of public schools in the US was unconstitutional and, by implication, overturned the "separate but equal" doctrine established in Plessy v.
 Ferguson of 1896.
-Following the unanimous Supreme Court ruling, many states began to gradually integrate their schools, but some areas of the South resisted by closing public schools altogether.
+Following the unanimous Supreme Court ruling, many states began to integrate their schools gradually, but some areas of the South resisted by closing public schools altogether.

 The integration of Southern public libraries followed demonstrations and protests that used techniques seen in other elements of the larger civil rights movement.
 This included sit-ins, beatings, and white resistance.
 For example, in 1963 in the city of Anniston, Alabama, two black ministers were brutally beaten for attempting to integrate the public library.
 Though there was resistance and violence, the integration of libraries was generally quicker than the integration of other public institutions.